 Choosing a black paint for your walls can be tough!
 In the world of interior design, black is a bold color choice that commands attention.

 Black paint can look amazing!
 But in the wrong circumstances it doesn’t always look good… so you want to be sure to pick the right color.

-Black is one of those colors that doesn’t always appear accurately on digital screens, so it’s really important to test out paint samples in your home.
-I always recommend my readers to use Peel-and-Stick paint samples by Samplize.
+Black is one of those colors that doesn’t always appear accurately on digital screens, so it’s extra important to test out paint samples in your home.

 Samplize is a game changer – they make the process so easy!
-Their 12″ x 12″ vinyl peel-and-stick samples use real paint, and make it easy see how a color will look in your home (without the mess).
+Their large 9″ x 14.75″ vinyl peel-and-stick samples use real paint, and make it so convenient to see how a color will look in your home (without the mess).